Campo del Agua

 Campo del Agua is a locality and minor local entity located in the municipality of Villafranca del Bierzo, in León province, Castile and León, Spain.
 As of 2020, it has a population of 30.

+The village was home to one of the largest clusters of pallozas (traditional thatched dwellings) in the north-west of the Iberian Peninsula, until they were destroyed by a fire in the summer of 1989.

 Geography

 Campo del Agua is located 163km west of León, Spain.